US deaths from Alzheimer's disease have risen 55%

 "This is one of a series of papers over the last two to three years from Europe and North America projecting similar trends in high-income countries," said Martin Prince, professor of Epidemiological Psychiatry at King's College London in the UK.
 "This is a worldwide phenomenon."

-Prince believes the rise in the number of deaths can in part be attributed to the fact that there is more knowledge about Alzheimer's disease, more doctors are reporting patients with the disease and more deaths being attributed to it, as symptoms become more widely understood, particularly in the later stages, as the CDC report suggests.
+Prince believes the rise in the number of deaths can in part be attributed to the fact that there is more knowledge about Alzheimer's disease, more doctors are reporting patients with the disease and more deaths are being attributed to it, as symptoms become more widely understood -- particularly in the later stages, as the CDC report suggests.

 "But we are seeing a genuine increase (as well)," he told CNN.